 Welcome to Year 2

-Miss Simmons & Miss Walker
+Miss Simmons, Miss Walker and Miss Johnson

 This half term

-We have a new and exciting library in Key Stage 1.
+Don't forget about our new and exciting library in Key Stage 1.
 Your child will be able to borrow fiction and non-fiction books as well as a book banded reading book.
 It is a wonderful space which we hope will really inspire the children to enjoy reading and engage with choosing a suitable book.

 Your child still needs to ensure that they have their reading book in school every day.
 There are many opportunities for reading with teachers during the school day so it is important that children do have a book and their reading record in school.
 You should read with your child as often as possible during the week at home, we expect that you will write in your child’s reading record at least 3 times a week, this is especially important in year 2.
-Children will get a sticker for their bookmarks each week if they have 3 reads, and will receive a certificate when they have 3 stickers.
-A special visit from Mrs Davidson happens when your child has 9 stickers.

 For spellings, children should practise the rules which we are learning in class, which will be sent home on a Friday.
 Each week we pick 6 ‘speed spell’ words to practise at home.
 These will be on our weekly letter, and are usually ‘tricky’ words.